tfiroze/rock-paper-scissors/README.md

 ---
 ## In-progress
-* Working on Frontend of the GUI
+* Working on the frontend of the GUI
 * Adding more games to make a gamehub

 ---